hungptit/zillow/notes.md

 * Feed electrical code, plumbing code, and building code to the elasticsearch engine
     * Expose these information in the mynewhome domain using javascript.
     * Use deep learning algorithms to improve the search results.

+## Collect data automatically ##
+* Add time stamp to all item for House, SaleRecord, Tax, ZEstimate, and Edges tables
+* When crawling
+** If a house is not exist then call UpdatedPropertyDetail + DeepSearchResults to get all information about this house.
+Three APIs will use different **zwid**.
+Updated property details and deepSearchResults will be executed in separate async threads.
+**